Who Wrote the Five Books of Moses?

 The second census was taken on the plains of Moab (Numbers 26).

-Thirty-eight years separate the censuses.
-In the interval Simeon lost 37,100 men and Manasseh gained 20,500.
+Thirty-eight years separate the two censuses.
+In the interval Simeon lost 37,100 men (a 63% loss) and Manasseh gained 20,500 (a 64% gain).
 The changes are significant enough to warrant an explanation, but the Bible offers none.

-Eleven statistics are again inflated by a factor of 100 and Reuben is now the outlier ending in five-zero.
+Eleven statistics are again inflated by a factor of 100 and Reuben is now the outlier ending in three-zero.
+Wholesale division of the second Exodus census by 100 yields the second revised Exodus census.

-Conclusion: The revised totals are endorsed by the size of the Babylonian exile which took place 930 years after the second census.
+The revised totals are far more plausible than the "official" ones given in Numbers.
+The two revisions are endorsed by the magnitude of the Babylonian exile which took place approximately 930 years after the second census.

-The two censuses are a post-David attempt to lend credence to the tale of Moses, but how credible can a tale be which bothers to name insignificant kings like Sihon of the Amorites or Og of Bashan and yet omits the paramount name of Pharaoh?
+The two censuses inserted in Numbers are a post-Davidic attempt to lend credence to the tale of Moses, but how credible can a story be which bothers to name insignificant kings like Sihon of the Amorites or Og of Bashan and omits the paramount name of Pharaoh?

 Back To Index